bigbluebutton/bbb-install/README.md

 # bbb-install

-`bbb-install.sh` is a shell script that lets you install [BigBlueButton 2.0](http://docs.bigbluebutton.org/overview/overview.html) with a single command.
+`bbb-install.sh` is a BASH shell script that lets you install [BigBlueButton 2.0](http://docs.bigbluebutton.org/overview/overview.html) on an Ubuntu 16.04 64-bit server with a single command.

-`bbb-install.sh` automates the [installation steps](http://docs.bigbluebutton.org/install/install.html) for setting up BigBlueButton 2.0.
-Depending on the internet speed of your server, the command can finish in about 15 minutes.

-For example, to install BigBlueButton 2.0 on a Ubuntu 16.04 64-bit server and configure BigBlueButton to listen to the server's external IP address:
+For example, to install BigBlueButton 2.0 on a server, login to the server and run the following command as root:

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200
 ~~~

+This will download the `bbb-install.sh` script and execute it with the parameter `-v xenial-200`.
+This parameter instructs it to install BigBlueButton 2.0 on a Xenial (Ubuntu 16.04) server.

+The command should finish in about 15 minutes (depending on the speed of the server), after which you'll have BigBlueButton 2.0 installed and ready for testing.

-If the server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will also need to configure the firewall to forward [specific connections](#configuring-the-firewall) to pass through to the internal BigBlueButton server for it to work.
+If the server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before users can access it.

-When the script finishes, you'll see a message that gives you a URL to test the server.
+When the script finishes, you should see a message that gives you a URL to login and test BigBlueButton.

 ~~~
 # Warning: The API demos are installed and accessible from: